Heart stopping, deep red-purple stems with matching flowers. Angelica gigas is an undeniably dramatic plant that is absolutely garden worthy.

 Angelica grows in full sun to part shade, in a humus rich, moist soil.
 Water to establish and keep moist during active growth – it is endemic to Korea where it grows by streams and in moist meadows.
 The more sun it is in the more moisture it requires.

-Angelica has a long, lauded history.
-It has been a prized medicinal herb since the middle ages.
+Angelica has a long history and it was a prized medicinal herb in the middle ages.
 Legend said the Archangel Raphael bought it to earth from heaven, hence the name.
+It is still used in a range of herbal medicines today.

 Summer to Autumn